NoLieNoSean/NoNotes/content/Notes/LEC ANA1 33.md

 There exist parallel definitions for $\sum f_{n}\to f$ and $\sum f_{n}\rightrightarrows f$.

-Now we are ready to watch uniform convergence deliver on its promises.

 ### Results due to uniform convergence
 #### Limit of uniformly converging continuous functions is continuous